 Did you know you always wanted to work in the Pharmaceutical field?

 Certainly not, and not because it is an unattractive career step by any means, in fact I often thought that careers in this field were reserved for highly qualified doctors or medical professionals, my assumption therefore was that the industry was beyond my Qualification and Experience level.
 Well I was wrong.

-After being informed of an open role in Project Management in Almac via a friend and realised that I could apply my previous experience in Banking and Telecommunications to the Project Management role within Almac; I researched further and jumped at the opportunity.
+After being informed of an open role in Project Management in Almac via a friend and realized that I could apply my previous experience in Banking and Telecommunications to the Project Management role within Almac; I researched further and jumped at the opportunity.
 I am now 5 years into my Pharmaceutical career and can see that assumptions I made in the past had actually been quite far off the mark, I only wish I had explored opportunities earlier.

 What type of other skills do you need for your job, other than educational qualifications?

 Looking back on my 5 years’ experience I would say the number one skill I would place above all others is to be an excellent communicator.
 I think that one of the many interesting elements of being a Project Manager at Almac is working with a highly diverse range of people with a multitude of skill sets across the world.
 Being able to vary and change up the level of communication internally and externally is very important for delivering excellent performance and delivering a quality service for Almac.

 For me no two days are ever the same therefore having an excellent aptitude for Problem Solving and being a well Organization individual would also be high on the list, there is lots going on and it’s an ever changing environment (in a good way), which encourages the promotion of new ideas and provides lots of opportunities for skills to be put to the test.